UniCredit's artworks - ongoing transformation

 UniCredit, as Main Partner of the Nuovo Forno del Pane, an interdisciplinary artistic production center within the Sala delle Ciminiere of MAMbo allowed twelve young resident artists selected through a public call, to take the opportunity to have for 6 months their own studios inside the Museum for the production of their works, forming a unique creative community in the Italian museum scene.
 Besides UniCredit has decided to offer further support to 6 of the artists involved in the project, in agreement with the Bologna Museums Institution, commissioning the production of new artworks that has become part of Artistic Collection of the Group.

-MART, the Museum of Modern and Contemporary Art of Trento and Rovereto
+MART, Museum of Modern & Contemporary Art of Trento & Rovereto

 Designed by the architect Mario Botta in 1987 with the idea of a cultural center rather than a traditional museum, the MART in addition to preserving and exhibiting a collection of over 15,000 works from the nineteenth century to present days, including internationally renowned artists, also carries out cultural initiatives and workshops.